vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Specifics/Lerp/Wrong-Lerp.md

 ```

 ### Downsides
-- `speed` isn't speed, it's vague quickness.
+- `speed` isn't speed, it's a vague quickness.
 - `target` is approached, it isn't reached.
-We move a vague proportion towards it instead.
+This moves a vague proportion towards it instead.
 - The result depends on the frame rate.
-    Although it's common to see `deltaTime` used, its function is only vaguely associated with modifying the result.
+    Although it's common to see `deltaTime` used, its function here is only a vague improvement.

 *Vague* is the takeaway from this usage.
 If you don't need exact outcomes or durations and aren't too worried about differences across frame rates, applying lerp like this is a common creative way to smooth movement.

 ### Conclusion